Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/home_location.jpg"
   alt="The Home Location screen"  width="250"/>

 The events in your home location are displayed as a rotating series of cards that you can swipe through.
-Featured events are displayed towards the top of the app.
+Featured events are displayed toward the top of the App.
 As you scroll down, you can see your recently viewed events or explore events by genre.
 If you select a genre from the **Explore Event Genres** section, the search function is displayed, filtered by that genre.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/recently_viewed_events.jpg"
   alt="The Recently Viewed and Explore Event Genres sections"  width="250"/>